-So when we met with Nancy and Jon, they threw out the idea of doing our engagement photo session at Sequoia National Park, which we got really excited about.
-Not only is Sequoia a BEAUTIFUL place, but there is almost no light pollution at all.
+So when we met with Nancy and Jon, they threw out the idea of doing Sequoia engagement photography, which we got really excited about.
+Not only is Sequoia National Park a BEAUTIFUL place, but there is almost no light pollution at all.
 Light pollution is the biggest enemy of nighttime astrophotography of the Milky Way, since only the brightest of stars will show.
 But when you are out in the middle of nowhere, all of the little stars come out and you can finally see the Magellanic clouds of the Milky Way.
 So we started the shoot in Sequoia, hitting up many of the amazing sequoia trees.

 For more scenic travel destination engagement photography, check out the rest of our blog.
 This session was at Sequoia National Park, Moro Rock, and Three Rivers, CA. It showcases astrophotography with the Milky Way, using light painting and other techniques to pull out the couple amongst the stars.

 Sequoia is an ideal location for astrophotography due to it’s remote location, which makes it less afflicted by light pollution from urban areas.
 It similar to other “dark” areas, such as Joshua Tree, the Mojave Desert, Death Valley, and the Salton Sea.
 When getting photos of the Milky Way, this is one of the major considerations and factors in executing the shoot.